alizawren/game/README.md

 - Scene graph
 - collision response
 - quadtree not working
-- ideally want to place x and y at center of objects (or store center)? to detect proximity, at least
+- ideally want to place x and y at center of objects (or store center)? to detect proximity, at least (actually this whole thing is a matter of bounding rectangles)